wireapp/wire-server/services/spar/README.md

 The service handling communication with SSO (Single Sign-On) Identity Providers.
-Internally, it talks to brig for manipulation of local user records and for session token creation.
+Internally, it talks to brig for manipulation of local user records and for creation of persistent cookies.

 See the [saml2-web-sso](https://github.com/wireapp/saml2-web-sso) package for more details.